zeromq/zproject/README.md

 * vs2013
 * vs2015

-Thanks to the amazing ZeroMQ community you can do all the heavy lifting in C and than easily generate bindings to Python, Ruby and QML to write a nice GUI on top of it.
+Thanks to the amazing ZeroMQ community you can do all the heavy lifting in C and then easily generate bindings to Python, Ruby and QML to write a nice GUI on top of it.

 <A name="toc2-47" title="Demo on PLAYTerm" />
 ## Demo on PLAYTerm